 Oakdale is a medium-sized city located in the state of Minnesota.
 With a population of 28,080 people and six constituent neighborhoods, Oakdale is the 32nd largest community in Minnesota.

-Oakdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oakdale is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oakdale who work in office and administrative support (17.77%), management occupations (9.51%), and sales jobs (9.33%).
+There are especially a lot of people living in Oakdale who work in office and administrative support (17.25%), management occupations (9.92%), and sales jobs (8.17%).

 Also of interest is that Oakdale has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Oakdale citizens is substantially higher than the typical US community, as 30.57% of adults in Oakdale have at least a bachelor's degree.
+The overall education level of Oakdale citizens is substantially higher than the typical US community, as 31.55% of adults in Oakdale have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Oakdale in 2010 was $31,869, which is upper middle income relative to Minnesota, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,476 for a family of four.
+The per capita income in Oakdale in 2010 was $32,741, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $130,964 for a family of four.
 However, Oakdale contains both very wealthy and poor people as well.

 Oakdale is a very ethnically-diverse city.
 The people who call Oakdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oakdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oakdale include Irish, Norwegian, Swedish, and English.
+The greatest number of Oakdale residents report their race to be White, followed by Asian.
+Important ancestries of people in Oakdale include Irish, Norwegian, Swedish, and Polish.

 The most common language spoken in Oakdale is English.
 Other important languages spoken here include Miao/Hmong and Spanish.